 What to Pack for Puerto Morelos

 If you plan to snorkel (and we sincerely hope you do!), pack a sturdy snorkel, mask, and fins (I absolutely love my travel fins).
-If you’re also a diver, it’s best if your snorkel and mask are Scuba-grade so you don’t waste time acclimating to rental gear.
+If you’re also a diver, it’s best if your snorkel and mask are Scuba-grade so you can use your own gear for both activities.

 If you’re short on space, don’t worry, you can rent all the gear you need in Puerto Morelos.

 While the Riviera Maya has distinct dry and wet seasons, it can potentially rain year-round.
 Pack a lightweight, breathable rain jacket (umbrellas are kind of useless here in the Caribbean).

 Make sure you stay well protected from the sun.
 It can be brutal in these parts.
 A reef-friendly sunscreen is always a good idea, along with an SPF-rated rash guard for swimming and snorkeling, and some sort of sun hat for explorations by land.

 And don’t forget to bring your favorite reusable water bottle!
 Most restaurants don’t provide drinking water free of charge, and you’ll want to stay well-hydrated in the hot and tropical climate.

 Lastly, it probably goes without saying, but you’ll definitely want to bring along a good camera (DSLR or new-fangled mirrorless) to capture this amazing place.
 For all things water-related, don’t forget to pack the GoPro or DJI Osmo.

 If you’re traveling with little ones (like we do these days), we recommend a sturdy baby carrier or hiking kid carrier.
 If you’ve got an infant or young toddler, Lori and I also recommend bringing along a solid travel crib.
 We love our Lotus crib that we’ve used for both of our boys.

 Final Thoughts on Puerto Morelos